SS Yoma

-SS Yoma was a British passenger liner that served as a troop ship in the Second World War.
-She was built in Scotland in 1928, and from then until 1940 Yoma ran a regular route between Glasgow in Scotland and Rangoon in Burma via Liverpool, Palma, Marseille and Egypt.
-She became a troop ship in 1941 and was sunk with great loss of life in the Mediterranean in 1943.
+SS Yoma was a British passenger liner that became a troop ship in the Second World War.
+She was built in Scotland in 1928, and from then until 1940 ran a regular route between Glasgow in Scotland and Rangoon in Burma via the Suez Canal.
+She became a troop ship in 1941, and was sunk with great loss of life in the Mediterranean in 1943.

-Yoma was a ship of the Henderson Line of Glasgow.
-She was managed by P Henderson & Company and initially owned jointly by two other P Henderson companies: British and Burmese Steam Navigation Company Ltd and Burmah Steam Ship Company Ltd. From 1934 the British and Burmese SN Co Ltd was Yomas sole owner.
+Yoma was run by the Henderson Line of Glasgow.
+She was managed by P Henderson & Company, and at first owned jointly by two other P Henderson companies: British and Burmese Steam Navigation Company Ltd and Burmah Steam Ship Company Ltd. From 1934, the British and Burmese SN Co Ltd was her sole owner.